-The GitHub hosting platform has long been recognized as a promising window into the complex world of online collaborations [9], open science [34], education [41], public sector work [29], and software development [20].
-From 10 million repositories in 2014 [19], GitHub reported over 60 million new repositories in 2020 [13].
-However, despite its size, there remain significant risks associated with GitHub as a data platform [21].
-For studies of collaborations, it is particularly worrisome that most repositories are private and that most public ones are small and inactive [19].
-These data biases have only grown in recent years as the platform stopped limiting the number of private repositories with fewer than four collaborators in 2019 [12].
+The GitHub hosting platform has long been recognized as a promising window into the complex world of online collaborations [10], open science [36], education [44], public sector work [31], and software development [21].
+From 10 million repositories in 2014 [22], GitHub reported over 60 million new repositories in 2020 [14].
+However, despite its size, there remain significant risks associated with GitHub as a data platform [23].
+Without a baseline study examining open source development off of GitHub, it is unclear whether public GitHub data is a representative sample of software development practices or collaborative behavior.
+For studies of collaborations, it is particularly worrisome that most GitHub repositories are private and that most public ones are small and inactive [22].
+These data biases have only grown in recent years as the platform stopped limiting the number of private repositories with fewer than four collaborators in 2019 [13].